mattermost/mattermost-marketplace/README.md

 Make sure to double check the `diff` of `plugins.json` to ensure every release get added correctly.

 If you run this command multiple times, GitHub might rate limit you.
-Using an API does help with this issue:
+Using an API token does help:

 `export GITHUB_TOKEN=<github token>`